anair-it/lifecycle-jira-webhook/README.md

 2. Configure Jira webhook actions and mapping to create the desired Jira type and format
 3. Work with your Nexus Lifecycle admin to configure a webhook with the url of the POST endpoint(_/lifecycle/violation_)
    1. Preferable set HMAC secret
-4. Set notification to Webhook and select the webhook per policy in the Organization page
+4. Set notification to Webhook and select the webhook per policy in the Orgs and Policies section

 ## Install
 ### As a Docker container